Canada-Sudan relations

 Canada provides international assistance in Sudan through development, humanitarian and peace and security programs.
 Guided by Canada’s Feminist International Assistance Policy, Canada’s development assistance in Sudan focuses on improving access to education, strengthening sexual and reproductive health and rights, supporting women’s economic empowerment, and reinforcing the resilience of the poorest and most marginalized.

 Canada’s gender-responsive humanitarian assistance helps to address the lifesaving needs of crisis-affected populations, with a particular focus on the needs of women and girls.
-To date in 2023, Canada has allocated over $165 million in humanitarian assistance funding to trusted humanitarian partners in Sudan and neighbouring countries impacted by the current crisis.
-This flexible humanitarian assistance funding supports partners in addressing needs as they emerge, such as emergency food and nutrition assistance, health services and access to clean water.
+In 2023, Canada provided over $170 million in humanitarian assistance funding to experienced humanitarian partners in Sudan and in neighbouring countries welcoming Sudanese refugees and other displaced persons from Sudan.
+To date in 2024, Canada has announced an additional $100.7 million in humanitarian assistance funding to help continue meeting the needs of vulnerable people in the region.
+This includes support for emergency food and nutrition assistance, clean water, hygiene, sanitation, health and protection, in addition to other essential services.

 Canada continues to monitor the impact of the growing crisis in Sudan and determining how to best respond to emerging needs.